 As long as you are building yourself an environmentally friendly home from recycled shipping containers, there are other things that you can incorporate to reduce your carbon footprint even further.

 Another good idea is to create an external roof to shade the structure, and you can even add solar panels that will help to reduce your energy consumption.
 Although you may not be able to generate enough power for all of your needs, you can use the solar panels to power some of your appliances in your home.
-You could heat up your hot water, and maybe even air conditioning systems, which will keep your home at a comfortable temperature.
+You could heat up your hot water, and maybe even use your air conditioning systems from airpromaster.com, which will keep your home at a comfortable temperature.
+You may be surprised to know how long does freon last in air conditioner.

 There are also other things that you can do in order to turn your new home into an enviable eco-friendly home that are easy and do not cost a fortune.